 This course focuses primarily on swine and poultry production in southern Alberta.
-It covers overviews of the industry, marketing and production requirements, breeding, nutrition, management, and environmental concerns.
-Costs of production and enterprise viability will be examined along with industry concerns.
+It covers production, marketing, breeding, nutrition, management, and environmental concerns.
 Labs will be conducted primarily at producer facilities to ensure study of current management practices and equipment.
 Not available for supplemental or challenge.
 Prerequisites: take BIO-175.
-Corequisite courses: BIO-259, AGR-287L.
+Corequisite courses: BIO-262, AGR-287L.